gfarcas/gfarcas.github.io/_posts/2020-12-02-03-12-2020-terraform-in-oracle.md

 - Oracle Cloud Free Tier offers (at the time of the article) 2 Compute virtual machines with 1/8 OCPU and 1 GB memory each.
 Even though AWS and Azure have always free tiers, they do not offer compute resources for free.
 Google offers a micro instance and I will make a tutorial covering that too.

-The presented tutorial here is based on the official documentation from Oracle: [Terraform: Set Up OCI Terraform](https://docs.cloud.oracle.com/en-us/iaas/developer-tutorials/tutorials/tf-provider/01-summary.htm)
+The presented tutorial here is based on the official tutorial from Oracle: [Terraform: Set Up OCI Terraform](https://docs.cloud.oracle.com/en-us/iaas/developer-tutorials/tutorials/tf-provider/01-summary.htm){: .notice--info}

 ## Creating the Oracle Cloud Account